-The relevant regulation governing environmental labeling in Italy is Italian Legislative Decree 116/2020, which recognizes EU Directive 2018/851 on waste and EU Directive 2018/852 on packaging and packaging waste.
+The relevant regulation governing Eco-labelling in Italy is Italian Legislative Decree 116/2020, which recognizes EU Directive 2018/851 on waste and EU Directive 2018/852 on packaging and packaging waste.
 This legislative decree introduced the environmental labeling requirements for all packaging introduced into Italy, regardless of where it was produced.

-The guidelines on environmental labeling, which are aligned with the provisions of Italian Legislative Decree 152/2006, are contained in Italian Ministerial Decree 360/2022.
-This document – aimed at correctly informing those responsible for packaging – was drafted in accordance with the guidelines from CONAI, the National Packaging Consortium.
+The guidelines on Eco-labelling, which are aligned with the provisions of Italian Legislative Decree 152/2006, are contained in Italian Ministerial Decree 360/2022.
+This document – aimed to correctly informing those responsible for packaging – was drafted in accordance with the guidelines from CONAI, the National Packaging Consortium.

-To support the companies affected, a website dedicated to environmental labeling for packaging was also created: etichetta-conai.com.
+In order to support the involved companies, a website dedicated to Eco-labelling for packaging was also created: etichetta-conai.com.
 This web platform can be accessed by anyone and provides all the information, guidelines and regulatory references in full detail.

-The etichetta-conai.com website also has a labeling tool that identifies the content of the environmental label and helps companies to create a label that complies with the law and communicates all the information that is useful to consumers.
+The etichetta-conai.com website also has a labeling tool that identifies the content of the environmental label and helps companies to create a label that complies with the law and communicates all the useful information to consumers.
 The regulations are also available on the mite.gov.it website by the Italian Ministry for the Environment.

-It is important to remember that the environmental labeling for packaging favors the use of digital tools like QR codes, apps or websites.
+It is important to remember that the Eco-labelling for packaging favors the use of digital tools like QR codes, apps or websites.
 This approach is included in the Italian National Recovery and Resilience Plan, in line with the simplification, digitalization and technological innovation process.

-According to CONAI guidelines, it is best to create specific digital content for each type of packaging so that the consumer can find all the information they need quickly and easily.
-However, it is advisable to avoid long lists of packaging materials in that digital resource as it could cause problems and misunderstandings for the end consumer.
+According to CONAI guidelines, it is better to create specific digital content for each type of packaging so that the consumer can find all the information they need quickly and easily.
+However, it is advisable to avoid long lists of packaging materials in this kind of digital resource as it could cause problems and misunderstandings for the end consumer.

-Volmar can supply food packaging that complies with the new environmental labeling requirements for packaging, offering companies in the food industry a wide range of high-quality custom packaging solutions.
-We also offer eco-friendly food packaging made from materials that aid waste sorting and recycling to reduce the ecological footprint of food packaging.
+Volmar can supply food packaging that complies with the new Eco-labelling requirements for packaging, offering companies in the food industry a wide range of high-quality custom customized packaging solutions.
+We also offer eco-friendly food packaging made of materials that ease waste sorting and recycling to reduce the ecological footprint of food packaging.